Start where you are. You don’t have to be perfect, just present.

 — Terry Crews

-If you’ve ever felt like you didn’t quite fit the mold—too emotional, too quiet, too unsure—you’re not alone.
-Many of us were handed a script that said: be tough, be independent, don’t cry, don’t talk too much, and don’t show weakness.
+If you’ve ever felt like you didn’t quite fit the mold because you’re too emotional, too quiet, too unsure… you’re not alone.
+Many of us were handed a script that basically said: be tough, be independent, don’t cry, don’t talk too much, and don’t show weakness.
 But what if that script was never meant to fit who we really are?

 Thankfully, we’re living through a cultural shift.
 The old blueprint for masculinity is breaking down.
 And while that’s good news, it also leaves many of us wondering: If not that, then what?